-Docker is an operating system-level virtualization program that is developed by Docker Inc. It was purely written in the Go programming language.
+The following article provides an outline for What is Docker in Linux?
+Docker is an operating system-level virtualization program that Docker Inc develops.
+It was purely written in the Go programming language.
 It was licensed under Apache License and freemium software as a service in the form of binaries.
 It supports several platforms such as ARM in different versions and Windows, UNIX based operating systems.
 Docker was initially released in the year March 2013.
 The source code of Docker is hosted on the Github repository.

-It is an OS-level virtualization software and it supports Linux and Windows operating systems.
+It is an OS-level virtualization software, and it supports Linux and Windows operating systems.
 To use Docker on Linux, the Ubuntu instance has to be used.
-Correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
+In addition, the correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
 Docker also has a Docker Registry hub that has a list of services before using it.

 How to use Docker on Linux?

 - It can be used on Linux once the installation of the Docker is completed on the Linux operating system.

 - To use docker, there will be few docker commands to be run.
 To run docker services, use the docker run <service-name> command.

 - All the docker services are based on Docker images.
 Before running any service, it needs to check the Docker image configuration correctly.

 How does Docker in Linux make Working so Easy?

 - It has several components in its architecture like Software, Objects, and Registries.